maotar/Binance-Advanced-Trading-Options/README.md

 2. Stop-Market

-   Trader will track and compare the current bid price against the price set in 'Stop Price' field, if the current bid price is equal or lower a market sell order will be placed
+   Trader will track and compare the current bid price against the price set in 'Stop Price' field, if the current bid price is equal or lower a market sell order will be placed.

    Fields:
    * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs